 I’ve only photographed one wedding ceremony at Cleveland Dam, years ago, but the views have stayed in my heart.
 I would love to photograph here more often.
 The park permit costs $80 and you’re allowed gatherings of up to 125 people.
 See more details here.

-Ron Basford Park, an outdoor space on Granville Island has such a neat feel for ceremonies.
+Ron Basford Park is an outdoor space on Granville Island has such a neat feel for ceremonies.
 You’ll have to purchase a permit for $150 plus taxes and rent all your chairs and decor but if you’re hoping for an outdoor ceremony with a unique view, this may be your spot!
-To see more, view Laura & Darren’s wedding.
-(Note, if you book the reception venue nearby, Performance Works, your ceremony at Ron Basford is included.)
+(Note: if you book the reception venue nearby, Performance Works, your ceremony at Ron Basford is included.)

-The cutest little farmhouse, built in 1898.
+London Heritage Farm is the cutest little farmhouse, built in 1898.
 You can use the house for photos and as a space to get ready, while having your ceremony outdoors!
 A gorgeous property located in Richmond, BC that starts at $600 for two hours of rental.
-To see more photos check out Veronica & Winston’s wedding.